 Explore Noah’s Ark Hong Kong

 This unique theme park contains the only full-sized replica of Noah’s Ark in the world, and is situated on Park Island, next to the Tsing Ma Bridge.
 It’s perfect for spending an educational day with the kids as they explore the different exhibits available.
 From exhibits on the solar system to interactive games and an exciting Adventureland, this is a fun yet educational place to bring the kids to.
 You can reach Park Island by bus, ferry, MTR or car.

 Go to a Museum

-Some of Hong Kong’s excellent museums are open for free on Wednesdays and worth adding to your list of places to go in Hong Kong: the Museum of Art, Museum of History, Heritage Museum, Science Museum, Space Museum, Museum of Coastal Defence and the Dr Sun Yat-sen Museum.
+Some excellent museums are open for free on Wednesdays and worth adding to your list of places to go in Hong Kong.
+The Museum of Art, Museum of History, Heritage Museum, Science Museum, Space Museum, Museum of Coastal Defence and the Dr Sun Yat-sen Museum.
 The Flagstaff Museum of Tea Ware, Hong Kong Railway Museum, Lei Cheng Uk Han Tomb Museum, and a handful of folk museums are free of charge every day, as are the exhibitions at the Hong Kong Film Archive and the Hong Kong Arts Centre.